 What the report includes * NEW * Coronavirus…

-What the report includes Market Politics and Regulation…
+What the report covers Market Politics and regulation…